-A support guideline issued by the Ministry of Education, Culture, Sports, Science and Technology defines unfair discriminatory treatment of students with disabilities as "refusing to provide opportunities on the basis of disability for no good reason" or "imposing a restrictive condition that is not set for non-disabled students, such as regulating the time and place of access to services."
+A support guideline issued by the Ministry of Education, Culture, Sports, Science and Technology defines unfair discriminatory treatment of persons with disabilities as "refusing to provide goods, services, and various opportunities on the basis of disability for no good reason" or "imposing a restrictive condition that is not set for non-disabled persons, such as regulating the time and place of access to services."

-To judge whether treatment is based on a legitimate reason, each individual case must be examined from the perspectives of the rights and benefits of the student with disabilities and third parties (e.g., safety assurance, and maintenance of business purpose, contents and function).
+To judge whether treatment is based on a legitimate reason, each individual case must be examined from the perspectives of the rights and benefits of persons with disabilities, related business organizations, and third parties (e.g., safety assurance, and maintenance of business purpose, contents and function).
 Treatment based on such broad and abstract reasons as "accidents or dangers could arise" is considered inappropriate.